rails/rails/guides/source/routing.md

 root 'pages#main' # shortcut for the above
 ```

 You should put the `root` route at the top of the file, because it is the most popular route and should be matched first.
-You also need to delete the `public/index.html` file for the root route to take effect.

 NOTE: The `root` route only routes `GET` requests to the action.